------------------------

 McGill University

-My main study site, Mer Blueu, locates10 km east of Ottawa and it's an ombrotrophic bog.
-There're 10-year fertilization plots with N, P and potassium (K) fertilizer, which offers great opportunities to discover the direction and magnitude of the responses of peatland ecosystems to global change.
+My main study site, Mer Blueu Bog, locates10 km east of Ottawa, is an ombrotrophic bog.
+There is a 13-year N, P and K fertilization experiment, which offers great opportunities to discover the direction and magnitude of the responses of peatland ecosystems to global change.

 Research

-Nitrogen- (N) limited boreal peatlands are considered to be important carbon (C) sinks which are being impacted by increasing atmospheric N deposition due to anthropogenic activities.
-Using C:N:phosphorus (P) stoichiometry, which focuses on the balance of critical elements during ecological processes and interaction, my work will provided an integrative framework linking the biogeochemical patterns at a global scale to physiological constraints that operated at cellular or organism levels.
-In addition, N2-fixation is an important process of N input and plays a crucial role in N cycling and hence the C:N:P stoichiometry in peatlands.
+N limited boreal peatlands are considered to be important C sinks which are being impacted by increasing atmospheric N deposition due to anthropogenic activities.
+Using C:N:P:K stoichiometry, which focuses on the balance of critical elements during ecological processes and interaction, my work will provided an integrative framework linking the biogeochemical patterns at a global scale to physiological constraints that operated at cellular or organism levels.

-(2) Nutrient resorption and its response to ferilization in boreal bog.
+(2) nutrients resorption and the response to long-term fertilization;

 (to top)